gardener-attic/gardenctl/README.md

 ```
 ### Via Dockerfile

 First clone the repository as described in the the build step "From source".
+As next step add the garden "config" file and "clusters" folder with the corresponding kubeconfig files for the garden cluster.
 Then build the container image via `docker build -t gardener/gardenctl:v1 .` in the cloned repository and run a shell in the image with `docker run -it gardener/gardenctl:v1 /bin/bash`.

 ## Configure gardenctl